mzakyr42/foolfetch/README.md

 # osfetch
-a stupid system fetch program written in Posix shell for linux
+a stupid system fetch program written in Shell (Posix Shell) for linux.

+i will not update this repository to often because i have school and all kind of stuff.

+sorry for my bad english.